-One of D-Rev’s most celebrated products – the Brilliance Jaundice lamp – grew out of an investigation into why jaundice is often under-treated in developing countries.
-Treatment for newborns is simple; a dose of phototherapy under blue light.
-However, D-Rev found that 95% of all phototherapy devices evaluated in India and Nigeria did not meet American Academy of Pediatrics standards, often for banal reasons such as power failures or burned out bulbs.
-D-Rev’s design solution was simple: a lamp with LEDs instead of fluorescents, eliminating the broken bulb problem and lasting sixty times longer for half the power of compact fluorescent bulbs.
-Given that power is often inconsistent in developing and rural environments, D-Rev designed Brilliance to be run off of a car battery for up to eight hours in the event of outages.
-The solution was not necessarily just a new lamp, but a new thinking of the ecosystem around the lamp.
-The approach has proven so successful, the Brilliance lamp has now treated over 500,000 babies in 53 countries.
+The solution was simple: a lamp with LEDs instead of fluorescents, eliminating the broken bulb problem and lasting sixty times longer for half the power of fluorescent bulbs.
+Since power is inconsistent in developing environments, Equalize Health designed Brilliance to be run off of a car battery for up to eight hours in the event of outages.
+Brilliance has now treated over 1.5 million babies in more than 65 countries.

-The $80 US ReMotion Knee was created to address the high cost of fitting and maintaining prosthetic limbs.
-Not only are prosthetics themselves expensive, they need frequent adjustment and can rust and swell, exacerbating the need for ongoing maintenance.
-The ReMotion Knee was conceived to be as simple and flexible as a natural knee, with a minimum of parts and using a single hinge so that it swings naturally.
+The $80 US ReMotion Knee addresses the cost of fitting and maintaining prosthetic limbs.
+Not only are prosthetics expensive, but they also need frequent adjustment and can rust and swell, exacerbating the need for ongoing maintenance.
+The ReMotion Knee was conceived to be as simple and flexible as a natural knee, with minimum parts and using a single hinge so that it swings naturally.

-Of course, affordability is more than design.
-Products also need to be distributed efficiently to keep markups and other incremental costs to a minimum.
-D-Rev addresses this via innovative partnerships with distributors to ensure its products are broadly available at sustainable market terms.
-For example, D-Rev’s distribution agreements are structured so that that for-profit distributors receive higher margins when they sell devices to hospitals with the greatest social need.
-The distributors are free to sell to high-end hospitals too, in which case D-Rev receives a larger percentage.
+To ensure its products are broadly available at sustainable market terms, Equalize Health utilizes partnerships with distributors.
+Distribution agreements are structured so that for-profit distributors receive higher margins when they sell to hospitals with greater need.
+The distributors are free to sell to high-end hospitals too, granting Equalize Health a larger percentage.

-We had a chance to catch up with D-Rev CEO Krista Donaldson about all the new directions at D-Rev, as well as the future of technology in the social design movement.
+We had a chance to catch up with Equalize Health (then D-Rev) CEO Krista Donaldson about all the new directions at the organisation, as well as the future of technology in the social design movement.
 Have a listen.